ccao-data/model-res-avm/README.md

 These statistics can be found broken out by township in the [sample modeling report](https://gitlab.com/ccao-data-science---modeling/models/ccao_res_avm/-/blob/9407d1fae1986c5ce1f5434aa91d3f8cf06c8ea1/output/test_new_variables/county_baseline.html) included in this repository.
+Note that this report is a sample and may not reflect the current state of the model.

 More traditionally, we use R<sup>2</sup> and root-mean-squared-error (RMSE) to gauge overall model performance and fit.
-Overall model performance on the test set as of 2020-12-17 is shown in the table below and generally stays within this range.
+Overall model performance on the [test set](#data-used) as of 2020-12-18 is shown in the table below and generally stays within this range.

 | Model Type | R<sup>2</sup> |     RMSE |
 | :--------- | ------------: | -------: |